 Verify a checksum in OS X

-The OS X operating system offers two built in methods to verify the checksum of a downloaded file.
-A checksum is a sequence of numbers and letters which is derived from a newly created file.
-The checksum of a download can be compared to that of the original file to determine if data is missing.
-Missing data corrupts files, any corrupt file will not run correctly.
+The OS X operating system offers two built-in methods to verify the checksum of a downloaded file.
+A checksum is a sequence of numbers and letters that are derived from a newly created file.
+The checksum of a download can be compared to the original file to determine if data is missing.
+Missing data corrupts files, and a corrupt file will not run correctly.
 Checking the checksum before working with large downloaded files can reduce the time spent troubleshooting.

-- Shortcut.
-Hold the command key down and press space to open Spotlight.
+- Open Terminal.
+For a shortcut.
+Hold down the "Command" key and press "Space" to open Spotlight.

 - Search for terminal in spotlight

 - Type openssl md5 in terminal.
 Do not press enter yet.